TestCentricity/testcentricity_web/README.md

 facilitates the configuration of the appropriate Selenium-Webdriver capabilities required to establish a connection with a local or cloud hosted desktop or mobile web browser.

-The TestCentricity™ Web gem supports running automated tests against the following web test targets:
+The TestCentricity™ Web gem supports connecting to, and running automated tests against the following target web browsers:
 * locally hosted desktop browsers (Chrome, Edge, Firefox, Safari, or IE)
 * locally hosted "headless" Chrome, Firefox, or Edge browsers
-*
 * remote desktop and emulated mobile web browsers hosted on Selenium Grid 4 and Dockerized Selenium Grid 4 environments
 * mobile Safari browsers on iOS device simulators or physical iOS devices (using Appium and XCode on macOS)
 * mobile Chrome or Android browsers on Android Studio virtual device emulators (using Appium and Android Studio on macOS)